 We have received warning letters, paid civil penalties, conducted product recalls and field corrections, and been subject to other regulatory sanctions.
 At the beginning of fiscal 2011 a consent decree, the terms of which had been previously agreed to by the FDA and us, was approved by the Federal District Court for the Northern District of Ohio concerning our SYSTEM 1 processing system.
-See Part I, Item 1A of this Annual Report titled, "Risk Factors, We may be adversely affected by product liability claims or other legal actions or regulatory or compliance matters, including the Consent Decree," and "Risk Factors, Compliance with the Consent Decree may be more costly and burdensome than anticipated" and note 11 of our consolidated financial statements titled, "Commitments and Contingencies" for further information on SYSTEM 1 and other regulatory issues and their potential impact.
-We believe that we are currently compliant in all material respects with applicable regulatory requirements.
+See Part I, Item 1A of this Annual Report titled, "Risk Factors, We may be adversely affected by product liability claims or other legal actions or regulatory or compliance matters, including the Consent Decree," and "Risk Factors, Compliance with the Consent Decree may be more costly and burdensome than anticipated" and note 11 of our consolidated financial statements titled, "Commitments and Contingencies" for further information on SYSTEM 1 and other regulatory requirements.
 However, there can be no assurance that future or current regulatory, governmental, or private action will not have a material adverse affect on us or on our performance, results, or financial condition.